Khloe Kardashian Wants Nose Job, Admits She’s ‘A Fan Of Plastic Surgery’

 That’s when the new mom replied that she considers getting a nose job every day.
 In the Instagram photo in question, Khloe poses in exercise apparel in her backyard while looking off into the distance.

-Kris Jenner Suggested Khloe Get Plastic Surgery
+Kris Jenner Suggested Khloe Get Nose Job At 9

 In the snapshot, Khloe’s nose looks thinner and more streamlined than it naturally is without contouring makeup.